The promise versus the research

 The evidence is weaker for clinical populations with existing cognitive concerns.
 A 2022 randomized trial found no significant improvement in episodic memory or executive function in older adults with subjective cognitive complaints at the six-month mark.
 Healthy adults show stronger cognitive benefits than those with existing decline.

-How does mindfulness compare to other cognitive enhancement methods?
+How does mindfulness compare to other cognitive enhancement methods like exercise or sleep?

 Does the type of meditation practice matter for cognitive benefits?